The Retreat That Reminded Me How to Breathe Again

 One afternoon, I joined the Wellness Cooking Class—a relaxed, 45-minute group lesson where we learned how to prepare simple, anti-inflammatory meals.
 It was hands-on, approachable, and genuinely fun.
 I walked away with tips I could actually use back home, but more than that, I left feeling empowered to keep nourishing myself beyond the retreat setting.
 It turned out that the food wasn’t just healing—it was also something I could continue to give myself.

+I knew that food affects how we feel, but I could really feel it.
 Still, I wasn’t thinking about nutrients or gut bacteria—I was just grateful to feel grounded, fed, and finally… not in a rush.

 Community, But No Pressure